 Find out what Brexit could mean for the markets and how a hard or a soft exit from the EU could affect traders.

-Forex and stocks are two of the most traded financial markets in the world, so it is common for traders to look for correlations between the two markets that might help them to predict future price movements.
-But few conclusions have been drawn over which market leads: does the stock market influence exchange rates?
+It is common for traders to seek correlations between the shares and forex that might help them to predict future price movements.
+But does the stock market influence exchange rates?
 Or does forex influence share prices?

 The basic theory is that when the domestic stock market rises, it gives investors confidence that the country’s economy is also rising, leading to increased interest from foreign investors and demand for the domestic currency.
 Conversely, if the stock market underperforms, confidence falters and foreign investors take their funds back to their own currencies.